 Mortgage/Decreasing term life insurance

 If your only concern is to provide enough money if you die or suffer a serious illness to match the balance of a repayment mortgage, you may not feel that you need a level life insurance policy.
-Mortgage life insurance policies which are sometimes called decreasing term life insurance policies will reduce in line with your repayment mortgage balance.
+The difference between level term cover and decreasing term life insurance policies which are sometimes called decreasing term life insurance policies is that the latter will reduce in line with your repayment mortgage balance.
 This can be a cheaper option because the amount of life insurance is reducing over time and as such, so is the liability for the insurer.
 This results in a cheaper monthly premium.
 It is often useful to obtain reducing and level life insurance quotes to work out the difference in the monthly premiums for each.
 At lower levels of a monthly premium, you may find that there isn't much difference so it would be sensible to go for the level cover and have a bit more cover than you need for a similar price.

 Here is our article that takes a closer look at decreasing term life insurance.